 If your employer does, it’s not uncommon to them limit your loan for use toward:

-Be sure to check with your employer first before taking any other steps.
+Be sure to check with your employer first before borrowing against your 401(k).

-- Discuss the reason you want the loan, confirming that reason isn’t restricted by your employer.
+- Discuss the reason you want the loan, and confirm that reason isn’t restricted by your employer

-- If a five-year loan term doesn’t make sense for the amount you’re borrowing, ask if your employer allows for early or extended repayments.
+- Request early or extended repayments if a five-year loan term doesn’t make sense for the amount you’re borrowing

-- Ask about repayment methods.
-Repayments are often deducted from your paycheck after taxes.
+- Ask about repayments, which are typically deducted from your paycheck after taxes

-Your employer might ask you to complete forms before receiving your funds, but it’s nothing like a typical loan application.
+Your employer might ask you to complete forms before receiving your funds, but it’s nothing as extensive as a typical loan application.

 Why you might not want to borrow from your 401(k)